 \section{Abstract}

-Current methods for authentication based on public-key cryptography are vulnerable to quantum computing.
-We propose a novel approach to authentication in which communicating parties are viewed as autonomous agents which interact repeatedly using their private decision models.
-The security of this approach rests upon the difficulty of learning the model parameters of interacting agents, a problem which we conjecture is also hard for quantum computing.
-We develop methods which enable a server agent to classify a client agent as either legitimate or adversarial based on their past interactions.
-Moreover, we use reinforcement learning techniques to train server policies which effectively probe the client's decisions to achieve more sample-efficient authentication, while making modelling attacks as difficult as possible via entropy-maximization principles.
-We empirically validate our methods for authenticating legitimate users while detecting different types of adversarial attacks.
+Current methods for authentication and key agreement based on public-key cryptography are vulnerable to quantum computing.
+We propose a novel approach based on artificial intelligence research in which communicating parties are viewed as autonomous agents which interact repeatedly using their private decision models.
+Authentication and key agreement are decided based on the agents' observed behaviors during the interaction.
+The security of this approach rests upon the difficulty of modeling the decisions of interacting agents from limited observations, a problem which we conjecture is also hard for quantum computing.
+We release PyAMI, a prototype authentication and key agreement system based on the proposed method.
+We empirically validate our method for authenticating legitimate users while detecting different types of adversarial attacks.
+Finally, we show how reinforcement learning techniques can be used to train server models which effectively probe a client's decisions to achieve more sample-efficient authentication.